-Every West Hills Toddler, Primary and Elementary Montessori teacher (sometimes called Guides) holds a Bachelor’s Degree in addition to a Montessori teaching credential.
-All West Hills guides are fully trained and certified through the Association Montessori Internationale (AMI).
-Many of our guides also hold Masters Degrees in education.
+Every West Hills Toddler, Primary and Elementary Montessori teacher (Guide) holds a Bachelor’s Degree in addition to a Montessori teaching credential.
+All West Hills Guides are fully trained and certified through the Association Montessori Internationale (AMI).
+Many of our Guides also hold master’s degrees in education.

 What is Practical Life?
 Why is my child spending so much time cleaning and polishing?

-Why does my child need a lesson before he/she can choose an activity?
+Why does my child need a lesson before they can choose an activity?

 Are there "Arts & Crafts" activities in the Montessori classroom?

-In the Montessori program, artistic expression is viewed as an important means of personal expression and we accept a child’s artwork as a part of his/her own developmental effort… the process always being far more important than the product.
+Artistic expression is viewed as an important means of personal expression in the Montessori program.
+We accept a child’s artwork as a part of their own developmental effort, where the process is always far more important than the product.
 Children are introduced to media and tools such as crayons, Cray-Pas, pastels, chalk, charcoal, paint and clay, sewing and embroidery, based upon their level of interest and readiness.
-These varied media help them discover unique qualities of color, line, form and texture.
-Over time they will master techniques that allow for greater personal, individual creative expression.
+These varied media help them discover unique qualities of color, line, form, and texture.
+Over time, they will master techniques that allow for greater personal, individual creative expression.
 Our school also participates in the “Arts in Education” program.
 Each spring we invite a local artist to work with each of our classrooms to create some unique art piece or experience.
-Residencies have included clay sculpture, creative movement, musical and dramatic performances.
+Residencies have included clay sculpture, collage, weaving, creative movement, musical and dramatic performances.

-- Spanish: Our approach integrates music, movement, counting and games to build basic Spanish vocabulary and confidence for primary and elementary age children.
-For those who want additional instruction, we offer after school Spanish classes at our Vermont Street campus for children ages 4 and older.
+- Spanish: Our approach integrates music, movement, counting and games to build basic Spanish vocabulary and confidence for children in Primary and Elementary.
+For those who would like additional instruction.

 - Artists in Residence: Each spring we invite a local artist to work with each of our classrooms to create some unique art piece or experience.
 Residencies have included clay sculpture, creative movement, musical and dramatic performances.

-- Creative Movement: Professional dance educator, “Jumpin’ Joan” Gunness lead your child through twice monthly programs of movement and rhythm.
-Grounded in frameworks of Yoga, athletics, and dance, Creative Movement builds body awareness, confidence, and offers an opportunity for children to discover their own unique forms of self-expression.
-Creative Movement is offered to all children in all West Hills classes.
+- Music and Movement: Professional musician and beloved longtime staff member, Kathryn Claire, leads your child through a variety of music, movement and rhythm experiences.
+Grounded in frameworks of yoga, athletics, and dance, Music and Movement builds body awareness, confidence, and offers an opportunity for children to discover their own unique forms of self-expression.
+Music and Movement is offered to Toddlers and Primary-aged children.

 - Drama: We offer after school Drama instruction with our resident actor, Liz Hayden, for children ages 4 and older at both campuses.
 Note: Due to COVID-19, and increased safety measures, our after school enrichment is temporarily suspended.
 Once we are able to safely mix classroom cohorts we will revisit the reinstatement of enrichment programs.

 What kinds of activities are offered during Morning and Afternoon Care at West Hills?

-The before and after care program at West Hills provides plenty of time for free play, while allowing the children to continue to practice the grace and courtesy, practical life, art and expression lessons they have learned in their Montessori classrooms.
+The Before and After School Care program at West Hills provides plenty of time for free play, while allowing the children to continue to practice the Grace and Courtesy, practical life, art and expression lessons they have learned in their Montessori classrooms.
 We offer arts and crafts projects, creative play, and a snack every afternoon.
-Morning care for the primary and elementary opens at 7:15am and Aftercare closes at 6:00pm.
-Morning care for the toddler program begins at 8:00am and aftercare closes at 4:30pm.
+Morning care for the Primary and Elementary opens at 7:15am and Aftercare closes at 6:00pm.
+Morning care for the Toddler program begins at 8:00am and aftercare closes at 4:30pm.
 Note: Due to COVID-19, and increased safety measures, our Before and After School Care programs are temporarily suspended.
 Once we are able to safely mix classroom cohorts we will revisit the reinstatement of Before and After School Care.

 Are Montessori children successful later in life?

-Research studies confirm what Montessori parents and educators have known for decades: Montessori students are exceptionally well prepared socially, emotionally and academically.
+Research studies confirm what Montessori parents and educators have known for decades: Montessori students are exceptionally well prepared socially, emotionally, and academically.
 In addition to scoring well on standardized tests, Montessori students are ranked above average on such criteria as executive function.
-A Montessori environment and approach supports children’s learning to follow directions, manage a schedule and turn in work on time, listen attentively, demonstrate responsibility, ask provocative questions, express enthusiasm for learning, and adapt to new situations.
+A Montessori environment and approach supports children’s learning to follow directions, manage a schedule, turn in work on time, listen attentively, demonstrate responsibility, ask provocative questions, express enthusiasm for learning, and adapt to new situations.
 Read more on the News, Research and Articles page.

 If children are free to choose, how do you ensure they receive a well rounded education?

-Montessori students are free to choose their own activities… within clear limits.
-Children are guided by experienced Montessori teachers who assure that each child is given as much freedom as is appropriate for their level of maturity and ability to manage responsibly.
-Individual and group lessons are planned according to a child’s individual interest and abilities.
-While no two children will have exactly the same experience, every child who stays for the full cycle will experience the rich and diverse Montessori curriculum for that level.
+Montessori students are free to choose their own activities within clear limits.
+Children are guided by experienced Montessori teachers who assure that each child is given as much freedom as is appropriate for their level of maturity and independence.
+Individual and group lessons are planned according to each child’s interest and abilities.
+While no two children will have the same experience, every child who stays for the full cycle will experience the rich and diverse Montessori curriculum for that level.

 Since you don’t give grades, how do you assess a Montessori child’s performance?

-Parents of children at all levels at West Hills Montessori School meet at least twice a year in conference with their children’s teachers to learn more about classroom work and behavior.
-Classroom teachers keep extensive records of lessons given and work practiced, and also offer the benefit of their individualized observations of the child’s work in the classroom and in all areas of the Montessori curriculum.
+Parents of children at all levels at West Hills Montessori School meet at least twice a year in conference with their child’s Guide to learn more about their school experience.
+Classroom Guides keep extensive records of lessons given and work practiced, and also offer the benefit of their individualized observations of the child’s experience in the classroom and in all areas of the Montessori curriculum.

 Does the Montessori Elementary Curriculum meet the Common Core State Standards?